-2. Imagining CITES as the Steady Erosion of Sovereignty
+2. Imagining CITES as the steady erosion of sovereignty

-From the perspective of 1990 and following close on the heels of the Economist's blunt assertion to its global readership that CITES had proven "utterly powerless" to control the ivory trade Michael Glennon saw that the problem of saving elephants as wild animals in Africa had both legal and political dimensions.
-Looked at politically, there was no powerful or consistent support among African states for treating elephants as if they were part of the common heritage
+From the perspective of 1990 and following close on the heels of the Economist's blunt assertion to its global readership that CITES had proven "utterly powerless" to control the ivory trade, Michael Glennon saw that the problem of saving elephants as wild animals in Africa had both legal and political dimensions.
+Looked at politically, there was no powerful or consistent support among African states for treating elephants as if they were part of the common heritage of humankind. $^{30}$ On the contrary, some African states were quite comfortable dealing with elephants as

 &lt;sup>26 CITES requires parties, for example, to make regular reports to the Secretariat and, thus, to other parties, of their involvement in trade and, since 1992 under the CITES National Legislation Project, to bring their domestic legislation into conformity with key provisions of the treaty.
 Failures to meet these obligations were discussed at the 66th Standing Committee meeting and sanctions were recommended against non-complying states when the Conference of the Parties meets in Johannesburg in September of 2016.
-See CITES, Submission of National Reports, SC66 Doc.30.1, at ¶15 (27 Nov.
-2015) and National Laws for Implementation of the Convention, SC66 Doc.26.1 at ¶ 27 (11 Dec.
-2015), both accessible online at https://cites.org/com/sc/66/index.php (accessed 1 August 2016).
+See CITES, Submission of National Reports, SC66 Doc.30.1, at ¶15 (November 27, 2015) and National Laws for Implementation of the Convention, SC66 Doc.26.1 at ¶ 27 (December 11, 2015), both accessible online at https://cites.org/com/sc/66/index.php (accessed August 1, 2016).
 In the past, similar recommendations for sanctions have been over-ridden by the CoP.

 &lt;sup>27 Rosalind Reeve, Wildlife Trade, Sanctions and Compliance: Lessons from the CITES Regime, 82 INT'L AFF.
 881-897 (2006); Peter Sand, Enforcing CITES: The Rise and Fall of Trade Sanctions, 22 RECIEL 251-263 (2013).

-But see Jan Glazewski, Transboundary International Fisheries Crime and Restitution for South Africa: The Case of United States v.
+&lt;sup>28 But see Jan Glazewski, Transboundary International Fisheries Crime and Restitution for South Africa: The Case of United States v.
 Bengis, 2013, in GREEN ENFORCEMENT (2016), supra note 17, 124-138.
 Other international and domestic legal instruments aimed at crime, terrorism and money laundering do make a significant indirect contribution.

-&lt;sup>29 Saving the Elephant: Nature's Great Masterpiece, ECONOMIST, July 1, 1989, at 16, quoted in Glennon (1990), supra note 3, at 18.
+&lt;sup>29 Saving the Elephant: Nature's Great Masterpiece, ECONOMIST, July 1, 1989, at 16, quoted in Glennon (1990), supra note 3,